Ultimate List of Best things to do in Chicago, United States

 Recommended by Jessica from Uprooted Traveler

-A Photo Of The North Avenue Beach In Chicago
+A photo of the North Avenue Beach in Chicago

 When you think about Chicago, you may not think of beaches, but surprisingly, it’s full of them (26 in all!), thanks to its location along the shores of Lake Michigan.